Hidden eco paradise of the beaten path in Mexico

 Disclosure: Bear in mind that some of the links in this post are affiliate links and if you go through them to make a purchase we will earn a commission at no additional cost to you.
 We chose these companies / hotels because of their quality and not because of the commission we receive from your purchases.

 In our search for more unique sustainable destinations in the world we came across villa del Faro in Mexico.
 This boutique hotel holds a breathtaking position perched high on a hill overlooking the gorgeous East Cape coastline.
 Imagine being in the middle of nowhere, with spectacular sunrises and only the sounds of birds, palms, and rolling surf.
-And it’s all eco-friendly!
+If you are looking for rest and you prefer a sustainable environment, than this is the place.

 Villa del Faro is an absolutely magical place.
 You can walk for miles on an empty beach where the only footprints could be your own.
 Nature is still untouched and you can even rent the beach hut on the beach and live the life of Robinson Crusoe if so desired.